mahaley22/Uncertainty-Sampling/index.md

 6. Exploring the space of scoring and aggregation methods would seem to be worthwhile.
 For example, instead of the means, use the minimums as the aggregation score for sentences.

 ## References:
-1. Human-in-the-Loop Machine Learning by Robert Munro © 2020
+1. *Human-in-the-Loop Machine Learning* by Robert Munro © 2020
-2.
+2. *Modeling Confidence in Sequence-to-Sequence Models* Niehues, Pham 2019